A graph theoretic model for the derived categories of gentle algebras and their homological bilinear forms: Combinatorial aspects of gentle algebras

 \begin{definition} For a gentle bound quiver $(\quiver,I)$ of finite global dimension define a triple $(\fmrgs{G},\fmrgs{\leq},\fmrgs{\sigma})$ with $(\fmrgs{G},\fmrgs{\sigma})$ a bidirected graph and $\fmrgs{\leq}$ a relation on the set of half-edges of $\fmrgs{G}$ as follows.
 The graph $\fmrgs{G}=(V,H,\s,\iota)$ has as set of vertices the forbidden threads of $(\quiver,I)$, $V:=\forb_{\quiver,I}$, as set of half-edges the split forbidden threads of $(\quiver,I)$, $H:=\Sforb_{\quiver,I}$, the function $\s$ is given by $\s(\theta'',\theta'):=\theta''\theta'$, and the involution $\iota(\theta'',\theta')$ is the unique element in $\Sforb_{\quiver,I}-\{(\theta'',\theta')\}$ having the same center as $(\theta'',\theta')$, cf.~Lemma~\ref{lem:forbidden}(b).
 The relation $\fmrgs{\leq}$ on $H$ is given by $(\theta''_0,\theta'_0)\leq (\theta'',\theta')$ if and only if $\theta''_0\theta'_0=\theta''\theta'$ and $\ell(\theta'_0) \leq \ell(\theta')$.
 The bidirection $\fmrgs{\sigma}:H \to\{\pm1\}$ is defined, for the linearly ordered half-edges $\s^{-1}(\alpha)=\{\fmrgs{h}^{\alpha}_0 > \fmrgs{h}^{\alpha}_1 > \ldots >\fmrgs{h}^{\alpha}_{\ell^{\alpha}}\}$ incident to each vertex $\alpha\in V$, by setting $\fmrgs{\sigma}(\fmrgs{h}^{\alpha}_t):=(-1)^{\ell^{\alpha}-t}$ for $t=0,\ldots, \ell^{\alpha}$.
 We call the triple $(\fmrgs{G},\fmrgs{\leq},\fmrgs{\sigma})$ the \textbf{forbidden marked ribbon graph} of $(\quiver, I)$, and denote it by $\GFC(\quiver,I)$. \end{definition}

-Using similar arguments as in the proof of Proposition \ref{thm:IncGentle}(c) we verify that $(\fmrgs{G},\fmrgs{\leq})$ (called the \textbf{dual marked ribbon graph} of $(Q,I)$) constructed in the first part of Definition \ref{rem:forb} is a well-defined (connected) marked ribbon graph.
+We verify that $(\fmrgs{G},\fmrgs{\leq})$ (called the \textbf{dual marked ribbon graph} of $(Q,I)$) constructed in the first part of Definition \ref{rem:forb} is a well-defined (connected) marked ribbon graph.
 Recall that in the geometric model of a gentle bound quiver $(Q,I)$, the marked ribbon graph $\GPC(Q,I)$ (as in Definition \ref{def:BoundQuiverInc}) is in some sense uniquely embedded into an orientable surface with boundary, where the edges of the graph determine a dissection of the surface (called admissible dissection in~\cite{OPS18,APS23}, or cellular dissection in~\cite{PPP19}).
 In the case of finite global dimension, the dual marked ribbon graph $(\fmrgs{G},\fmrgs{\leq})$ corresponds to a so-called lamination or dual dissection of $(G,\leq)$ in the surface, and the gentle bound quiver $\GBQ(\fmrgs{G},\fmrgs{\leq}^{\rm op})$ is isomorphic to the Koszul dual of $(Q,I)$, see~\cite[Definition~4.4]{PPP19} and~\cite[Proposition~1.25]{OPS18}, where $\fmrgs{\leq}^{\rm op}$ denotes the order on $H(\fmrgs{G})$ inverse to $\fmrgs{\leq}$.
 In comparison to graphs in the geometric model we consider here the graph $\fmrgs{G}$ with additional structure -- the bidirection $\fmrgs{\sigma}$.
 In Sections~\ref{sec:derinv} and~\ref{sec:AR} we will use the bidirected graph $(\fmrgs{G},\fmrgs{\sigma})$ to combinatorially bypass the explicit inversion of Cartan matrices in the analysis of Euler forms.